 The Sardinian donkey is characterized by its small size, gray coat, and cruciate stripe on its back.
 This Italian breed has traditionally been used for various agricultural tasks and transhumance.
 Its small size allows easy access to steep terrain.
 However, the population of this breed has significantly declined in recent times.

-Quoquine is 19 years old and is the smallest, measuring 80 cm at the withers.
+Quoquine was born in 2004 and is the smallest, measuring 80 cm at the withers.
 She has a more beige coat, and the ridge and St. Andrew’s cross on her back are more pronounced.

 The hens

-All our hens come from the poultry farm in Saint-Georges in the Paris region; they were born and raised together there.
+All our hens come from the poultry farm in Saint-Georges in the Paris region and Ethoparc, in the Puy-de-Dôme.

 Hens are very intelligent; they have a wide range of varied signals to communicate, for example, about external dangers.
 They are a social species that lives in small groups with many females and one or two roosters.